JakobRinke/Mod-of-Chaos/README.md

   Added Flavor to almost all Ideologies
 </h2>
 <h2>
-  This Mod is fully Suited for Multiplayer, including:
+  This Mod is fully suited for Multiplayer, including:
 </h2>
 <ul>
 <li> Perma Infamy Reduction </li>